How Will The RE Store Help You?

 The RE Store was founded in 1993 by the non-profit organization RE Sources for Sustainable Communities to address the growing problem of wasteful disposal of useable building materials, most of which were buried in the local landfill.
 The organization was able to focus on the mission of saving waste by forming under the non-profit, supporting the public’s growing interest in green building and reuse.

 The RE Store now provides a practical alternative to dumping building materials.
-In 2010, our efforts saved a total of 4,503,000 pounds or 2,251.5 tons of building supplies – the equivalent weight of 5 Boeing 747s or 59 semi-trailers.
+Our efforts saved a total of 4,503,000 pounds or 2,251.5 tons of building supplies in 2010 for example- the equivalent weight of 5 Boeing 747s or 59 semi-trailers.

 By comparison, 200,000 buildings are demolished each year in the United States.
 The demolition of a modest 2,000 square foot house generates up to 127 tons of trash.
 The RE Store can reuse up to 50% of that material and recycle another 49%, leaving a mere 1% to end up in a landfill or incinerator.
 Learn more on our non-profit page.